On behalf of Stange Law Firm, PC posted in Child Support on Tuesday, July 5, 2016.

 Over the mother’s objections, the judge granted exclusive legal child custody to the grandmother, along with parenting time.

 Usually, it is in a child’s best interests to spend time with both parents.
 But in some cases, such as when domestic violence or drug addiction is involved, this is not possible.
-If you are involved in a complicated child custody case, you will need a skilled family law attorney to represent you.
+If you are involved in a complicated child custody case, you will need a skilled Belleville, Illinois family lawyer to represent you.